holderbaum-io/think-about-website/pages/blog/late-bird.md

 ## Reaching the Destination of our second Journey

-It goes without saying, we are not happy with introducing a late bird deadline after early bird and regular sales already have started a few month ago.
+It goes without saying, we are not happy with introducing a late bird deadline after early bird and regular sales already have started a few months ago.
 But our forecast showed that it is either this or a huge financial risk on our side.
 And instead of risking a fantastic Think About!
 Conference we decided to go for the lesser of those two evils.